aimfeld/ZendDiCompiler/README.md

 ## Using the DiFactory to create runtime objects with dependencies

 It is useful to distinguish two types of objects: _services_ and _runtime objects_.
-For _services_, all parameters should be specified in the configuration (e.g. a config array wrapped in a `Zend\Config\Config` object).
+For _services_, all parameters should be specified in the configuration (e.g. a config array wrapped in a `Laminas\Config\Config` object).
 If class constructors e.g. in third party code require some custom parameters, they can be specified in the [instance configuration](https://github.com/aimfeld/ZendDiCompiler/blob/master/config/example.config.php)).